 ABSTRACT

 Although the role of conformity as a major driver for human cultural evolution is a well-accepted and intensely studied phenomenon, its importance for animal culture was largely overlooked until recently.
 This limited for decades the possibility of studying the roots of human culture.
 Here, we provide a historical review of the study of conformity in both humans and animals.
 We identify gaps in knowledge and propose an evolutionary route towards the sophisticated cultural processes that characterize humanity.
 A landmark in the study of conformity is Solomon Asch's famous experiment in humans in 1955.
 Contrastingly, the interest in conformity among evolutionary biologists has only become salient since the turn of the new millennium.
 A striking result of our review is that, although studies of conformity examined many biological contexts, only one of them looked at mate choice.
 This is surprising because the context of mate choice is probably the only one in which conformity has self-reinforcing advantages over generations.
 In effect, within a metapopulation, i.e., a group of subpopulations connected by individuals dispersing among them, dispersers able to conform to the local preference for a given type of mate have a strong and multigenerational fitness advantage.
 This is because as soon as females within one subpopulation locally show a bias for one type of males, immigrant females who do not conform to the local trend have sons, grandsons, etc. of the non-preferred phenotype, which negatively and cumulatively affects fitness over generations, in a process that is reminiscent of the Fisher runaway process.
-This led us to suggest a sex-driven origin of conformity, indicating a possible evolutionary route towards animal and human culture that is rooted in the social constraints acting on mating preferences within a metapopulation.
+This led us to suggest a sex-driven origin of conformity, indicating a possible evolutionary route towards animal and human culture that is rooted in the basic and thus ancient social constraints acting on mating preferences within a metapopulation.
 In a generic model, we show that dispersal among subpopulations within a metapopulation can maintain independent Fisher runaway processes within subpopulations, while favouring the evolution of social learning and conformity at the metapopulation scale, both being essential for the evolution of long-lasting local traditions.
-The proposed evolutionary route to social learning, conformity, and all its cultural consequences, casts surprising light on one of the major processes that has participated in making us human; everything might have originated in sex.
-This would imply that all our fantastic cultural skills, and exquisite arts, religions, common beliefs etc., may have originated as a consequence of the basic and unavoidable importance of finding a mate that is optimal in view of the local conditions.
+The proposed evolutionary route to social learning, conformity, and all its cultural consequences, casts surprising light on one of the major processes that much later participated in making us human; everything might have originated in sex a long time before the emergence of hominids.
+This would imply that all our fantastic cultural skills, and exquisite arts, religions, common beliefs etc., may have originated as a late consequence of the basic and unavoidable importance of finding a mate that is optimal in view of the local conditions.
 We further highlight several research avenues to better define the spectrum of conformity, and to account for its complexity.
 First future studies of conformity should incorporate the experimental manipulation of group majority.
-We also encourage the study of the potential links between conformity and animal aggregations, collective actions and mate copying.
-Moreover, the validation of the sex-driven origin of conformity will rest on the capacity of human and evolutionary sciences to work jointly on the study of the origin of social learning and conformity.
+We also encourage the study of the potential links between conformity and mate copying, animal aggregations, and collective actions.
+Moreover, the validation of the sex-driven origin of conformity will rest on the capacity of human and evolutionary sciences to work jointly to study the origin of social learning and conformity.
 This constitutes a stimulating common agenda for these two domains and militates for a rapprochement between these two currently largely independent research areas.

 Keywords: cultural evolution, conformity in humans, conformity in animals, sexual selection, mate choice, Fisher Runaway Process